• Skip to primary navigation

 Pre-Tour Excursion to Sakkara

 Half-day excursion to Sakkara and nearby pyramids on our official arrival day for the tour.
-The price includes transportation, an Egyptologist guide, and admissions fees.
-Local conditions permitting, we will observe the Red and Bent Pyramids.
-We will make a stop for lunch, but lunch is not included in the tour fee.
+The price includes transportation, an Egyptologist guide, admissions fees, and lunch.
+Local conditions permitting, we will observe the Red and Bent Pyramids of nearby Dahshur.

 Day 12: Fly from Cairo to Amman then Drive to Petra

-For those joining the extension, we will board a short mid-day flight from Cairo to Amman.
-Time permitting, we will stop at Little Petra to get a glimpse of the main event the next day.
-We will then continue south through the Jordanian desert to our guesthouse in the Bedouin hillside town of Wadi Moussa.
+For those joining the extension, we will board a short flight from Cairo to Amman.
+Time permitting, we will stop at the historic sites of Madaba and Mount Nebo.
+We will then continue south through the Jordanian desert to our hotel in the Bedouin hillside town of Wadi Moussa.
 This is the closest modern town to the abandoned city of Petra.

 Day 13: Petra: a New Wonder of the World

 The next morning, following an early breakfast, an extraordinary day awaits us.
 We will walk or drive a short distance to the entrance of the Nabatean capital of Petra.
-From the main entrance of the site, we’ll first ride in a horse-cart.
-Then we will walk into the chasm (called a siq in Arabic) that ripped through the rock in a prehistoric quake.
+We will walk into the chasm (called a siq in Arabic) that ripped through the rock in a prehistoric quake.

 Petra’s most famous monument, the Treasury, appears dramatically at the end of the siq.
 We will explore the Treasury, the 3000-seat theater from the 1st century, the Monastery, and other sites.
 Marvel at the rose-red stone and at how the colors change as the day progresses.

-In the afternoon and evening, we will relax and enjoy the amenities of our lodging, such as an optional visit to the Turkish hammam for a good steam bath and/or massage.
+In the afternoon and evening, we will relax and enjoy the amenities of our hotel.

 Day 14: Dead Sea Spa Day